50 Shades of Orange in Monument Valley

 With such an unobstructed view, you can probably see your dog running for days.
 Those tall mountains on the horizon are perhaps the Rocky Mountains in Colorado.

-Winter is the best time to visit vast deserts of the American Southwest.
-No rattlesnakes, no scorpions, not hot, yet same scenery year around.
+Winter is the best time to visit the vast deserts of the American Southwest.
+No rattlesnakes, no scorpions, not hot, yet the same scenery year around.

 When to go